sot-tech/mochi/docs/storage/redis.md

 # Redis Storage

-This storage implementation separates Chihaya from its storage service.
-Chihaya achieves HA by storing all peer data in Redis.
-Multiple instances of Chihaya can use the same redis instance concurrently.
+This storage implementation separates MoChi from its storage service.
+MoChi achieves HA by storing all peer data in Redis.
+Multiple instances of MoChi can use the same redis instance concurrently.
 The storage service can get HA by clustering.
-If one instance of Chihaya goes down, peer data will still be available in Redis.
+If one instance of MoChi goes down, peer data will still be available in Redis.

 The HA of storage service is not considered here.
 In case Redis runs as a single node, peer data will be unavailable if the node is down.
-You should consider setting up a Redis cluster for Chihaya in production.
+You should consider setting up a Redis sentinel (or KeyDB active-active replication) for MoChi in production.

 This storage implementation is currently orders of magnitude slower than the in-memory implementation.

 ## Use Case

-When one instance of Chihaya is down, other instances can continue serving peers from Redis.
+When one instance of MoChi is down, other instances can continue serving peers from Redis.

 ## Configuration